 Strange Pops and Squeaks

 Your furnace should be running smoothly and silently.
 If you start to notice any sort of squeaking or strange popping noises, it could be a sign that your furnace is on its last leg.
-You should contact a repair technician to ensure that no parts of the furnace have worked themselves loose and to check out the general issue that your furnace is having.
+You should contact your RS Mechanical technician to ensure that no parts of the furnace have worked themselves loose and to check out the general issue that your furnace is having.
 It's not uncommon for older furnaces to have squeaky belts and pulleys.
 Like most mechanical equipment it will begin to make noises alerting you it needs servicing.
 If you ignore the warning signs it will most likely fail when you need it the most.

 Cold Spots Throughout Your Home

 When your furnace is no longer running at its optimum capacity, it can leave cold spots around your home.
 This could be the furnace or some parts on the furnace, such as the blower fan.
 Your furnace is meant to provide heat to all rooms of your home that have available vents.
-If you notice rooms which should be getting heat not getting a bunch, then you should talk to your technician to determine the reason why.
+If you notice rooms that should be getting heat not getting enough heat, then you should talk to your technician to determine the reason why.